The single floor layout is easy to get around and all services are well signposted.

 Both domestic and international departing passengers, as well as people seeing them off, are able to enter the departure lounge through the security barrier.
+Queues are often long.
 This can be an issue for international passengers who still have to complete immigration formalities and a second, more comprehensive security check.

 The Tourist Refund counter is beside the duty free shop, opposite Gate 8.
 If you made a purchase in an outside duty free shop, there is a receipt (docket) verification counter just before you go through Immigration control.
 During our most recent visit, this counter was not manned.
 There is a box for you to drop your forms, with instructions, on a table in front of the counter.

 This airport does not use aerobridges, so rain or shine, you need to walk to your aircraft.
 If you have mobility issues, please advise the ground staff when you check-in.
 If you need assistance, make sure you arrange this before you arrive at the airport.

 After entering the arrival area, International passengers must pass first through Immigration.
 Have your Passenger arrival card completed if it was given to you on board, all passengers must have one, including Australian citizens.
 You will then have the opportunity to browse through the arrival area Duty Free shop on your way to the baggage collection carousel.

 International passengers should note that Australian Customs and Quarantine laws are very strict.
 Do not ignore the list of items you are not allowed to carry.
 While the rules on bringing in food have been somewhat relaxed, you must still declare items you are not sure about.